savonet/book/language.md

 - `http.put`: to upload data,
 - `http.delete`: to delete resources.

-Liquidsoap also features an internal web server call _harbor_, which allows to serve web pages directly from Liquidsoap, which can be handy to present some data related to your script or implement some form of advanced interaction.
+Liquidsoap also features an internal web server called _harbor_, which allows to serve web pages directly from Liquidsoap, which can be handy to present some data related to your script or implement some form of advanced interaction.
 This is described on details in [this section](#sec:...).\TODO{fill me in}